 Bad credit is tough to shake.
-Having negative listings on your credit file can severely hinder your ability to access loans.
-However, if you’re on the “credit fringe” there are still a variety of loan options you can consider.
+Negative listings can stay on your credit report for years and severely hinder your ability to access personal loans.
+However, if you’ve made attempts to put things right, there are personal loans for bad credit that you can consider.
 Find out what’s available in this guide.

 What are your loan options with bad credit?